Last Updated on September 19, 2020 by Jenelle Marie Pierce, Executive Director

 In contrast, almost all HSV2 infections are encountered during teenage and adult years, once someone has become sexually active.

-Is male-to-female or female-to-make riskier?
+Is penis-to-vulva or vulva-to-penis riskier?

 That is why HSV transmission is actually most dependent upon the location of the body in contact with the virus rather than the gender of the person in question, because of exposure to mucous membranes themselves.

-The greatest risk of transmission occurs anywhere there is contact by an infected area with a mucosa: the nostrils, the mouth, the lips, the eyelids, the ears, the anus, the vagina, the glans penis (head of the penis), the glans clitoris, the urethra, the inside of the prepuce (foreskin), and the clitoral hood.
+The greatest risk of transmission occurs anywhere there is contact by an infected area with a mucosa: the nostrils, the mouth, the lips, the eyelids, the ears, the anus, the vulva, the vagina, the glans penis (head of the penis), the glans clitoris, the urethra, the inside of the prepuce (foreskin), and the clitoral hood.

 Percentage of HSV Risk